+The people you choose to work in your restaurant determine a large chunk of your restaurant’s fate.
 Good hiring practices in the restaurant business help to establish positive reputations, build customer loyalty, save money and create more pleasant working environments.
-Owners need to pay equal attention to hiring front- and back-of-the house staff because pleasant servers help to attract and retain customers.
+Owners need to pay equal attention to the different skill sets of both front- and back-of-the-house staff when hiring.
+While technical mastery may be best for kitchen staff, pleasant servers help to attract and retain customers.
 Even simple hiring procedures require a minimum of two interviews, and managers should check references and former employers by phone and run background checks.

-Remember the hiring process drains important resources, so you want to get it done right the first time around.
-The Washington Restaurant Association reports that training a new employee costs an average of $5,125, and training managers runs an average cost of $35,964.
+Remember the hiring process drains important resources, so you want to get it done right the first time.
+The National Restaurant Association reports that training a new employee costs an average of $5,125, and training managers runs an average of $35,964.
 More than 80 percent of restaurant turnover happens because of careless hiring decisions, according to the Harvard Business Review.

 Determining Staffing Requirements